CRABS: A syntactic-semantic pincer strategy for bounding LLM interpretation of Python notebooks: Experiments

-37 information flow graphs extracted using CRABS exactly matches the ground truth.
-Within these 37 exactly matched notebooks, 4 notebooks return an identical lower and upper estimate.
+CRABS yields information flow graphs that exactly match the ground truth for 37 notebooks.
+Of these, 4 return an identical lower and upper estimate.
 As an LLM resolves ambiguities between these estimates, the LLM is not used for these 4 notebooks.
-Therefore, metrics in Table~\ref{table:main-results} cannot accurately reflect the true capability of an LLM for resolving ambiguities.
-We evaluate such capability at a finer level of granularity, and find that 1397 out of 1425 (98\%) ambiguities are correctly resolved by an LLM.
+The metrics in Table~\ref{table:main-results} thus do not fully reflect the capability of the LLM for resolving ambiguities.
+We evaluate such capability at a finer level of granularity, finding that 1397 out of 1425 (98\%) ambiguities are correctly resolved by the LLM.